dictcp/uplex-varnish-k8s-ingress/README.md

 ## WORK IN PROGRESS

 The Ingress controller implementation is presently in development and is undergoing initial testing.
-It is currently subject to a number of limitations, expected to be removed over time, including:

-* No support for TLS connections
+There is currently no support for TLS connections, but TLS support will be added.
-* Only one Ingress definition in a namespace is valid at a time.
-If more than one definition is added to the namespace, then the most recent definition becomes valid.

 Other features are subject to change on short notice.
 Testing and feedback are nevertheless welcome, and very valuable at this early